 If a patient participates in an interview or is photographed, written permission of the patient is needed before photos or interviews can be obtained.
-Formal consent forms are handled through the Marketing/PR department.
-If the patient is a minor, permission must be obtained from a parent or legal guardian.
+Formal consent forms are handled through the Marketing/PR Department.
 Please help us protect our patients’ privacy by not interviewing them or photographing them until we obtain written consent.

 Patient Condition Policy

 All inquiries for information about a patient at any Archbold facility, must be directed to the Marketing and Public Relations Department.

 A patient condition report may be obtained by contacting the Marketing and PR department at 229-584-5520.
 If information is needed on a patient after regular business hours, please call 229-228-2000 and ask the operator to connect you with the hospital’s Public Information Officer.

 It is the policy of Archbold Medical Center to hold patient medical information in the strictest confidence, releasing only that information, within the law, which provides adequate representation of the patient’s condition and only as a response to inquires about the patient.

 The hospital may release patient condition and location information only if the patient has not stated that he or she does not want information released, including information confirming his or her presence in the hospital.
 The patient's general condition may be released only if the inquiring person identifies the patient by name and correct spelling of the name, and if the patient is listed in our patient directory.
 For all media inquires, Archbold Marketing and Public Relations Department will only give a one-word condition: undetermined, good, fair or serious.